-The second semiannual groundwater assessment monitoring event for 2018 was performed on November 12 through November 16, 2018.
+The second semiannual groundwater assessment monitoring event was performed on November 12 through November 16, 2018 by TRC personnel, and samples were analyzed by Pace in accordance with the SAP.
 Static water elevation data were collected at all monitoring well locations.
-Groundwater samples were collected from the 6 background monitoring wells and 11 downgradient monitoring wells (less the two decommissioned monitoring wells) for the Appendix III and Appendix IV constituents and field parameters.
+Groundwater samples were collected from the 6 background monitoring wells and 6 downgradient monitoring wells for the Appendix III and Appendix IV constituents and field parameters.
 As of the writing of this report, lab analysis and data quality review are ongoing.
-Therefore, a summary of groundwater data will be provided after final laboratory analysis is complete for all Appendix III and IV constituents and results have been reviewed for usability.
-Consumers Energy will enter this information into the operating record as soon as it is available and report it in the 2019 Annual Groundwater Monitoring and Corrective Action Report
+Therefore, a summary of groundwater data will be provided after laboratory analysis is complete and results have been reviewed for usability.
+Consumers Energy will enter this information into the operating record as soon as it is available and report it in the 2019 Annual Groundwater Monitoring and Corrective Action Report.